wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td><strong>Metrics</strong></td>
 <td>Whether to include obsolete metrics.
-Whether to include obsolete metrics.
 By default, alerts don't consider data that have not reported for 4 weeks or more.
 Include obsolete metrics if you use queries that aggregate data in longer time frames.</td>
 </tr>
 </tbody>
 </table>